-MASSACHUSETTS - A play based on the former Filene's department store ace for the cheapest bridal gowns had its world premiere.
+MASSACHUSETTS - A play based on the former Filene's department store race for the cheapest bridal gowns had its world premiere in 2014.

 The one-act comedy, "Running of the Brides", was received with cheers, laughter and standing ovations for two weekends in May.

 Written by playwright Kevin T. Baldwin. the show concerns 10 women, all from varying walks of life, who have gathered to participate in the event.